 - Be committed and ready for greater leadership and impact.
 We are looking for candidates who have reached, or are nearing, a career inflection point and are seeking to deepen or broaden their leadership.

 - Be willing to come to the table fully open and engaged.
 Candidates need to be fully present and authentic, to share personal perspectives, and to listen to differing points of view with an open mind and heart.

-We strive for diversity in each cohort of NextGen Fellows, and seek nominees from diverse backgrounds including, but not limited to: sector, ethnicity, race, religion, socio-economic background, gender, geography, sexual orientation, and political perspective.
+We strive for diversity in each cohort of Pahara-NextGen Fellows, and seek nominees from diverse backgrounds including, but not limited to: sector, ethnicity, race, religion, socio-economic background, gender, geography, sexual orientation, and political perspective.

 Want to submit a Pahara-Aspen Fellows nomination instead?
 Click here.